marcelkliemannel/marcelkliemannel.com/content/articles/2021/overview-of-bean-scopes-in-quarkus.md

 ## Dynamically Scoped

 We might find ourselves in the situation where we want to set the scope of a bean class at runtime dynamically.
 Or, we may want to use a class that comes from an external library as a bean.
 In both cases, we could not hard-code the scope annotation to the class.
-So-called **producer methods** are a solution to this problem.
+So-called **producer methods** (which must be annotated with `javax.enterprise.inject.Produces`) are a solution to this problem.

 In the following example, we define two producer methods, each creating an instance of `MyService`.
 If the "dev" profile is active, CDI will create a single application-scoped instance at runtime (the first method).
 However, if this is not the case, Quarkus would fall back to a method which annotated with `@DefaultBean` and, in our case, produces a request-scoped service (the second method):